-The use of the Request Routing Interface requires that interface to be appropriately configured and bootstrapped, which is not shown here.
+The use of the RI requires that the request routing mechanism be appropriately configured and bootstrapped, which is not shown here.
 More discussion on the bootstrapping of interfaces is provided in Section 4

 3.4.
 Iterative DNS-based Redirection Example